-High standards of behavior are expected not only on campus and in the classrooms, but also at all school functions.
-School rules are in effect from home to school and school to home.
 Students not complying with these standards will have consequences.
 The severity of the consequences will be determined by the nature of the infractions.

 Appropriate consequences and rewards are assigned.
-Teachers notify parents about their class rules, consequences, and rewards at the beginning of the school year.
-Middle school campuses are closed campuses.
-High school campuses are open during lunch only for 10-12 graders.
-Ninth graders abide by the closed campus rules.
+Teachers notify parents and guardians about their class expectations, consequences, and rewards at the beginning of the school year.